 "There's this addiction to oil that we have in this country.
 The reality is, we have to find ways to move people away from foreign oil," says Assemblyman Joe Nation, D-San Rafael.

 His way?
 Charge Californians already hurting from record gas prices another 25 cents a gallon in gasoline sales tax.
 The pain would be blunted by phasing in the increase at a nickel a pop over five years and offering a tax credit for the lowest 20 percent of income-earners.

-There is some pleasure in Nation's bill in Sacramento, from the $2.6 billion a year it would raise for improving traffic flow and the $1.3 billion for alternative-fuel transportation research to
+There is some pleasure in Nation's bill in Sacramento, from the $2.6 billion a year it would raise for improving traffic flow and the $1.

 "Typically, gas prices shoot up, and they'll probably come back down," says Nation, who is an economist by trade.
 "People say, 'It's just Memorial Day, I'm going to keep the big car because I know prices are going to fall again.'